My senior prom dress was a floor-length, beaded, navy blue nightmare. Yes, you read that right. It was a nightmare for a lot of reasons.

 Oh Poshmark, we do love you.
 You allow us to feel better about impulse purchases we can’t return.
 You help us make extra cash on old clothes that no longer fit.
 You help us cash in instead of lose out on fashion mistakes and are a seller’s paradise.
 But there’s more to this great site typically lauded for selling clothes and making money.

 Poshmark is also a great place for the budding bargain fashionista, especially during formal season.
 A quick search for “formal dresses” serves up pages and pages of beautiful gowns at rock-bottom prices.
 With everything from floor-length formal gowns to cute and sassy cocktail dresses, Poshmark has a vast selection of dresses perfect for proms, formals, and everything in between.
+You can even search for a specific brand and style, so you just might find that dress your daughter had her heart set on at a much more affordable price.
 Adding to the fun are the accessory and shoe options available—allowing you to put your entire high-end formal look together at a fraction of the cost.

 Here are 3 ways for moms to save on prom dress shopping for your teen daughter!